 An agent is given access to two services provided by the modular framework in its namespace:

 fuchsia.modular.ComponentContext, which gives the agent access to functionality that is shared across components run under the modular framework (e.g. modules, shells, agents).

 fuchsia.modular.AgentContext, which gives agents access to agent specific functionality.

-An agent is expected to provide the following services to the modular framework in its outgoing namespace:
+An agent is expected to provide the following services to the modular framework in its outgoing directory:

 fuchsia.modular.Lifecycleallows the framework to signal the agent to terminate gracefully.